brows3r/AutoEnum/README.md

 # Status - ❌
 This project is still being worked on.
 For right now this tool only supports Linux systems.
 I'm planning to add Windows support and much more in the future.

+# Update logs
+[5/20/21] - Added alot more options and a menu for one-liners.
+Adding more soon.

 # How to use
 ```
 gcc -o main main.c